 The JSCARC supports an open 2 meter repeater (146.64r/.04t – no tone).
 The repeater is located in Building 1 at the Johnson Space Center with the antenna on the roof of the building’s equipment room at about 90 feet high.
 The repeater equipment is a Yaesu DR-1X with a power output of 20 watts into a Diamond X700HNA antenna, providing an effective radiated power (ERP) of 95 watts.
 The repeater has a coverage radius of approximately 30 miles (downtown Houston-downtown Galveston).

 The repeater has survived two hurricanes, tropical storms, and numerous Texas-sized thunderstorms.
 It has a back-up battery system designed to provide repeater operation for at least 36 hours.
-The repeater ID changes to “W5RRR BAT” when it is on battery power.

 Because of the repeater’s wide-area coverage of the NASA-Clear Lake area and the JSCARC’s commitment to fulfill its public service obligation, the repeater is frequently used to provide communications for the many and varied public service events.